 By Ngozi Bolin, Founder, Shinkafa Inc.

 Anyone who has been following the trend in charcoal can rattle off for you what that wonderful ingredient or medicine, depending on how you view charcoal, can do for the skin, hair and health.
-However, before I start giving my two pennies about charcoal, it is important to note that while the public is now generally aware of charcoal, those uses have existed for decades and beyond.
+However, before I start giving my two pennies about charcoal, it is important to note that while the public is now generally aware of charcoal, those uses have existed for hundreds of years and beyond.

 So, you are like, well… why am I hearing about it all now.
 It is simply that it has finally come into its own.
 However, with this level of exuberance comes the human instinct to binge and discard.
 I say this to be cautious about treating charcoal as a fad.
 It most certainly is not.
 It should be the staple of a well-rounded personal care for those that are in the most need for its properties.